Orchestre de Paris, City of Paris, French Government

-In April 2007 Jean Nouvel the celebrated French architect was asked to undertake the prestigious Philharmonic Hall project in Paris.
-The new building is set to become one of the great landmarks in a city already so full of culture and architectural achievement.
+In April 2007, celebrated French architect Jean Nouvel was asked to undertake the prestigious Philharmonic Hall project in Paris, France.
+The new building is one of the great landmarks in a city already full of culture and architectural achievement.

-With this project Nouvel can claim the crowning glory of his career, as a French architect being chosen to design the first large-size concert hall to be built in Paris since 1927 (Salle Playel).
+With this project, Nouvel can claim the crowning glory of his career, as a French architect being chosen to design the first large-size concert hall built in Paris since 1927 (Salle Playel).

-The design was chosen by an international competition and will fill a small cultural void in Paris, since the city previously had no dedicated symphony hall.
+The design was chosen by international competition and fills a small cultural void in Paris since the city previously had no dedicated symphony hall.

 The architect is certainly not about to disappoint.
-The new state-of-the-art music complex will be the future home of the Orchestre de Paris and will no doubt host many famous musicians.
+The new state-of-the-art music complex is the home of the Orchestre de Paris and hosts many famous musicians.

-The $260m (€200m) hall is to be known as the Philharmonie de Paris and will be built on a site in the north-eastern neighbourhood La Villette beside the existing Cité de la Musique.
+The $260m (€200m) hall is to be known as the Philharmonie de Paris and was built on a site in the north-eastern neighbourhood of La Villette beside the existing Cité de la Musique.

-The 2,400-seat hall, which is expected to be completed in 2012, will be the architect Nouvel’s third large project in Paris.
+The 2,400-seat hall was opened in January 2015 and is Nouvel’s third large project in Paris.
 He has already been involved with the Institut du Monde Arabe and the Musée du Quai Branly.

-The acoustics of the building are paramount and so Nouvel will be working with two firms with unsurpassed expertise in this field – the Australian firm Marshall Day Acoustics and Yasuhisa Toyota of Nagata Acoustics of Japan.
+The acoustics of the building are paramount and Nouvel worked with the Australian firm Marshall Day Acoustics and Yasuhisa Toyota of Nagata Acoustics of Japan.

-As well as providing a contemporary performance space, the Philharmonie de Paris will be the first dedicated professional music facility in Paris with offices, a library and space for exhibitions.
+As well as providing a contemporary performance space, the Philharmonie de Paris is the first dedicated professional music facility in the city, with offices, a library and exhibition space.

-The building will have a floor space of approximately 20,000m² and will include, in addition to its heart – the large 2,400-seat concert hall with its superb acoustics and organic flowing asymmetric design – annexes, rehearsal spaces, an educational wing, a library, exhibition space, a restaurant, as well as the necessary infrastructure for the transport of instruments and a car park.
+The building has a floor space of approximately 20,000m² and includes an organic flowing asymmetric design, featuring annexes, rehearsal spaces, an educational wing, a library, and a restaurant, as well as the necessary infrastructure for the transport of instruments and a car park.

 The aluminium-clad exterior resembles a mass of crumpled metal slabs, while its interior contains bulging, sinuous organic shapes.
-The hall has a ‘vineyard-style’ seating arrangement similar to that of Walt Disney Hall, in Los Angeles; here the audience will be arrayed on raised terraces surrounding an orchestra platform.
+The hall has a ‘vineyard-style’ seating arrangement similar to that of Walt Disney Hall in Los Angeles.
+So the audience is arrayed on raised terraces surrounding an orchestra platform.
 The vineyard model also allows the public to occupy seats behind the orchestra when they are not needed for a choir.

-The design of the exterior was limited only by a maximum height and the size of the plot, acoustics played a role in defining strict requirements for the auditorium so that no member of the audience should be more than 100ft from the conductor, hence the Vineyard style.
+The design of the exterior was limited only by a maximum height and the size of the plot, acoustics played a role in defining strict requirements for the auditorium so that no member of the audience should be more than 100ft from the conductor.

-Nouvel said at the design’s unveiling at the Cité de la Musique: "The novelty of the auditorium is to ‘suspend’ balconies so they will be attached to the building by access passages in a way that allows sound waves to circulate around and behind them.
+At the design’s unveiling at the Cité de la Musique, Nouvel said: “The novelty of the auditorium is to ‘suspend’ balconies so they will be attached to the building by access passages in a way that allows sound waves to circulate around and behind them.
 The idea is that the audience will be in the middle of the music.”

-Suspended over the auditorium will be a series of acoustical canopies resembling flat clouds that can be lowered and raised to suit the orchestra and programme.
-Adjustments will be needed, for concerts of different music such as jazz and world music, which are also planned for the hall.
+Suspended over the auditorium is a series of acoustical canopies, resembling flat clouds that can be lowered and raised to suit the orchestra and programme.
+Adjustments will be needed, for concerts of different music such as jazz and world music, which were also planned for the hall.

 The Nouvel design was chosen from six finalists that included Francis Soler, Christian de Portzamparc, Zaha Hadid, Coop Himme(l)bau and MRDV.
 The first phase of the competition attracted 98 entries.